 When we bear our testimonies of principles we have come to know are true, he says, our meetings will have "the testimony-rich, spiritual underpinnings that stir the soul and have meaningful, positive impact on the lives of all those who hear them."

-We can have testimonies of every aspect of the gospel--from tithing to Sunday School to reading the scriptures.
-However, as President Uchtdorf explains, "A testimony of the restored gospel of Jesus Christ will always include these clear and simple truths:
+We can have testimonies of every aspect of the gospel, from tithing to Sunday School to reading the scriptures.
+However, as Elder Uchtdorf explains, "A testimony of the restored gospel of Jesus Christ will always include these clear and simple truths:

 • God lives.
 He is our loving Father in Heaven, and we are His children.